guycalledfrank/lighting-data-asset-reverse/README.md

 Unity does not want to open the format or provide more read/write APIs for the asset (https://forum.unity.com/threads/lighting-data-asset-was-a-mistake.547591), so some reverse-engineering can be useful.

 Unfortunately I'm not really good at it, so mainly I'm creating this repository as a starting point.
-Hopefully other people will join and expand the knowledge.
+Hopefully other people will join and expand this knowledge.

 What is currently known: